-When planning your waterwise garden, the plants you choose are the foundations of your approach.
+When planning your water-wise garden, the plants you choose are the foundations of your approach.
 Their needs and features determine your garden’s unique water footprint and your new routine.
 The first step to doing this is to consider the plants native to your region.
-Choosing to go indigenous is a fail-proof plan to achieve an environmentally friendly garden without putting a strain on the plant and your water bill.
+Choosing endemic or naturalized plants to your area is a fail-proof plan to achieve an environmentally friendly garden without putting a strain on the plant and your water bill.
 Moreover, be sure to look out for plants that have needles, few waxy leaves with oils or lighter sides, and especially go for succulent qualities.
 These features will not require as much water and do well to consume less and conserve more water.

-When choosing lawn grasses, you can go either for local grass varieties or a fake ground cover altogether.
+When choosing lawn, you can go either for lawn varieties suitable for your area or artificial grass altogether.
 Additionally, you will want to consider reducing the size of your lawn by introducing hardy plants or other ground cover options, pebbles and crush, mulch or paving alternatives.
 This will cut down the surface area you will need to water and allow you to focus on grouped plants or zones in your garden.

 Landscape design and rain design

-Another aspect to consider when channelling waterwise practices is how you care for your lawn.
-You can leave your lawn to become dormant in summer.
-When cutting lawns, you can implement higher mower settings to encourage taller blades of grass for shade and to slow evaporation.
+Another aspect to consider when channeling waterwise practices is how you care for your lawn.
+You can leave your deciduous lawn types to become dormant in summer.
+When mowing lawns, you can implement higher mower settings to encourage taller blades of grass for shade to keep roots cooler and to slow down evaporation.
 And all those grass clippings?
 Empty your mower bag and sprinkle them on the lawn to create a lawn mulch.

 As for the right tools, various needs require the right method to deliver them.
 Sprinklers, while convenient, are not very efficient as most of their watering efforts are claimed by evaporation, with only 50 percent of water fulfilling your plant’s needs.
 As for hoses, try to find nozzle designs with different spray settings to evade water loss.